-The CWC Kansas City Main Office is responsible for overseeing the administration of medication to students attending the school during regular school hours.
-The office staff, Health Coordinator, or employee designated by the Head of School may provide assistance with medication (this includes prescription or over-the-counter medication) only if all of the following requirements are met:
+The CWC Kansas City Health Office is responsible for overseeing the administration of medication to students attending the school during regular school hours.
+The Health Office staff or employee designated by the Director of Student Support may provide assistance with medication (this includes prescription or over-the-counter medication) only if all of the following requirements are met:

-Prescription drugs must be in the original container, bear the name of the student, the name of the physician and the name of the pharmacy filing the prescription.
-Over-the-counter drugs must be maintained in the original container.

-- 2. The appropriate approval form for medication must have been completed and signed by the parent or guardian for each medication. - 3.
+- Prescription drugs must be in the original container, bear the name of the student, the name of the physician and the name of the pharmacy filing the prescription.
+Over-the-counter drugs must be maintained in the original container. - 2.
+The appropriate approval form for medication must have been completed and signed by the parent or guardian for each medication. - 3.
 The school nurse or other designated employee shall keep a written report of medication taken by the student.

-CWC Kansas City reserves the right to refuse to administer certain types of medication (at the discretion of the Health Coordinator or other employee authorized by the Head of School or other authorized school leader) when such administration could prove harmful to staff or student without proper training or direction of a doctor.
+CWC Kansas City reserves the right to refuse to administer certain types of medication (at the discretion of the Health Coordinator or other employee authorized by the Principal or other authorized school leader) when such administration could prove harmful to staff or student without proper training or direction of a doctor.